Mental Health Difficulties

 Difficulties that may be experienced by university students with mental health difficulties

-- Students may experience anxiety about day-to-day aspects of college.
+- Students may experience anxiety about day-to-day aspects of university.

-- Students may have poor attendance at college due to low mood, anxiety, or fatigue.
+- Students may have poor attendance at university due to low mood, anxiety, or fatigue.

 - Students with mental health difficulties often have poor sleeping and eating patterns which can affect their concentration.
 It may also be difficult to concentrate in lectures or in the library due to low mood or anxious thoughts.

-- The busy college environment can be overwhelming for students with mental health difficulties.
+- The busy university environment can be overwhelming for students with mental health difficulties.

 - Students may have low self-confidence in their ability to do things, and may procrastinate or find it difficult to get things done.
 Students may find it difficult to plan ahead and be organised.
 Meeting deadlines can be extremely challenging.